Everything You Need to Know About Electric Hobs

 If you're looking for a new electric hob, there are a few things you need to know before making your purchase.
 Electric hobs come in several different varieties, each with its own set of pros and cons.

 Electric hobs come in several different varieties – there are induction hobs which use magnetic coils to generate heat within the pan, and there are the more traditional sort which uses electricity to heat up a platter, upon which pots and pans can be placed during cooking.

-Traditional electric hobs come in two different varieties.
-There are ceramic hobs, which see electric coils wound beneath a tough sheet of ceramic glass.
+Ceramic hobs see electric coils wound beneath a tough sheet of ceramic glass.
+When switched on, an electric current runs through the coil and creates heat.
+The more coils there are, the more powerful the hob will be.
 You’ll be able to see exactly where the heat source is, thanks to patterns on the surface.

 Metal plates have a considerable disadvantage – they absorb enormous amounts of heat, and so take a long time to heat up and cool down.
 This lack of responsiveness may prove inconvenient while you’re cooking – but it’ll also result in wasted energy, as the heat which you might have used to cook with will be radiated outward into the room.
 Long-time owners of plate hobs tend to form the habit of turning their hobs off slightly before they finish cooking – and allow the residual heat from the plate to finish the job.